 Rubber bands ontop of a stock trading computer screen

-Traders and investors all over the world use Bollinger bands to assess the expected price action in the financial markets.
-Bollinger Bands are a highly popular technical trading tool plotted at a standard deviation above and below a simple moving average of the price.
-It is considered the most reliable and useful trading tool since it has the best predictability in determining if the stock is oversold or overbought.
-I don't say this lightly, using Bollinger Bands effectively is a must to be a professional technical trader.
+Traders and investors use Bollinger bands to assess the expected price action in the financial markets.
+Bollinger Bands is a viral technical trading tool plotted at a standard deviation above and below a simple moving price average.
+It is the most reliable and useful trading tool since it can predict whether the stock is oversold or overbought.
+I don't say this lightly, using Bollinger Bands effectively is necessary for a professional technical trader.

-There are three lines comprising Bollinger bands, that is, the lower, the upper Bollinger bands, and the middle.
-Both upper and lower bands are used in pairs in conjunction with a moving average.
+There are three lines comprising Bollinger bands: the lower, the upper Bollinger bands, and the middle.
+Both upper and lower bands are used in pairs with a moving average.
 One of the more common calculations uses a 20-day simple moving average (SMA) for the middle band.
 Nonetheless, you can customize the combinations.
 Check out a breakdown of the image below.

 Upper Lower Bollinger Band Tutorial